100devs/rap-names-api/README.md

 ![Screen Recording 2022-06-07 at 2 02 42 PM (3)](https://user-images.githubusercontent.com/44770822/172465068-2a396570-65c5-4440-a96f-1215951fd462.gif)

-#### Gotchas
+#### Get Gotchas

+* If you were expecting more than 2 rappers then you got got.
 * There are actually only 2 rappers but why would you want to search for any other ones?
 This is all you need.
+Stop complaining.